Ruby1993/Eron-Fraud-Detection-master/Project Summary.md

 and fill out 0 for the related financial features.

 The reason for this preprocessing is that we don't want to be misleaded by some intentional data missing on the email features.
-On the other hand, we don't want to each person's data were impacted by others especially for the financial features, as the small number would be impacted by some huge number.
+On the other hand, we don't want to each person's data was impacted by others especially for the financial features, as the small number would be impacted by some huge number.

 Missing count on email features